B Reactor

-The B Reactor at the Hanford Site, near Richland, Washington, was the first large-scale nuclear reactor ever built.
-The project was a key part of the Manhattan Project, the United States nuclear weapons development program during World War II.
-Its purpose was to convert natural (not isotopically enriched) uranium metal into plutonium-239 by neutron activation, as plutonium is simpler to chemically separate from spent fuel assemblies, for use in nuclear weapons, than it is to isotopically enrich uranium into weapon-grade material.
-The B reactor was fueled with metallic natural uranium, graphite moderated, and water-cooled.
-It has been designated a U.S. National Historic Landmark since August 19, 2008 and in July 2011 the National Park Service recommended that the B Reactor be included in the Manhattan Project National Historical Park commemorating the Manhattan Project.
-Visitors can take a tour of the reactor by advance reservation.
+The B Reactor at the Hanford Site, near Richland, Washington, was the first large-scale nuclear reactor ever built, at 250 MW.
+It achieved criticality on September 26, 1944.
+This reactor was of vital importance to the Manhattan Project, the United States nuclear weapons development program during World War II.
+Its purpose was to convert part of its natural uranium fuel into plutonium-239 by neutron activation, for use in nuclear weapons.
+Pure plutonium was then chemically separated at the site's T Plant, as an alternative to the Project's uranium enrichment plants in Tennessee.
+The B reactor was graphite moderated and water-cooled, via a contaminating open cycle with the Columbia River.